fiasinstitute/glosa/glosa/en/gwordorder.md

+---
-# Sentence structure and Word order (syntax) in Glosa
+title: Sentence structure and Word order (syntax) in Glosa
+layout: post
+published: true
+---

 A sentences is made up of words, and it is the order of the words in the sentence that gives us meaning; this order also tells us the word's function (verb, noun, or modifier) in that sentence.